Tochemey/goakt/docs/actor/singletons.md

 ## Placement

 - **Default** — The singleton runs on the cluster coordinator (oldest node by membership).
 - **With role** — Use `WithSingletonRole(role)` to pin the singleton to nodes that advertise that role.
-The oldest node with the role hosts it.
-If no node has the role, `SpawnSingleton` returns an error.
+The oldest node with the role (by `CreatedAt`) hosts it.
+If no node has the role, `SpawnSingleton` retries according to the spawn options; it returns an error only after retries are exhausted or the spawn timeout elapses.

 ## Configuration options